Scalable Video Object Segmentation with Identification Mechanism: Revisit Previous VOS Solutions

-\textbf{Scalable Supervision.} In order to supervise the training of AOST efficiently, we apply segmentation loss to all the AOST sub-networks simultaneously.
-Let $\mathcal{L}_{AOT}(Y',Y)$ and $Y'_{l}$ denote AOT's loss function and the prediction of the sub-network with $L'=l$ S-LSTT layers, the loss formula of AOST is
+To achieve online scalability, we propose the Scalable Supervision strategy to train our AOST framework efficiently.
+Our AOST model, equipped with S-LSTT with $n_l$ layers, is switchable among $n_l$ sub-networks.
+Unlike AOT and previous VOS methods which train each model individually, the layer-wise designs (Eq.~\ref{equ:id_v2}) of ID-based attention allows us to train all sub-networks simultaneously and effectively.
+We denote the prediction of the sub-network with $n_l'$ S-LSTT layers as $Y'_{n_l'}$.
+The loss formula under scalable supervision for AOST is formulated as follows:

-where $\alpha$ is a balance weight to re-weight the loss ratio of different sub-networks.
-When $\alpha>1$, $\mathcal{L}_{AOST}$ will focus more on deeper sub-transformers' losses.
-Generally, shallower sub-transformers have lower accuracy, higher losses, and larger training gradients.
-To balance the gradient contribution of sub-networks, we have to increase the weight of deeper sub-networks.
-In our default setting, $\alpha=2$.
+Here, it is important to note that $n_l'$ does not serve as an index, but rather as the exponent used in conjunction with $\alpha$, which represents a scaling weight that re-weights the loss ratio of various sub-networks.
+Typically, shallow sub-networks exhibit lower accuracy, higher losses, and larger training gradients.
+Therefore, an $\alpha$ value greater than $1$ will emphasize the deeper sub-networks' losses, helping to balance the gradients of sub-networks.
+By selecting a suitable $\alpha$ value, we can maintain the performance of deeper sub-networks.
+In our default setting, $\alpha$ is set to 2.
+Additionally, scalable supervision can optimize parameter utilization and decrease computational costs by allowing various sub-networks to share the same encoder feature and reuse the S-LSTT feature of the deepest sub-network with $n_l$ layers.

-\section{Implementation Details}
+\subsection{Implementation Details}